NeoxzAI/deepspeech-docs/README.md

 Inside the Visual Studio Installer enable `MS Build Tools` and `VC++ 2015.3 v14.00 (v140) toolset for desktop`

-If you want to enable CUDA support we need to install:
+If you want to enable CUDA support you need to install:

 * [CUDA 9.0 and cuDNN 7.3.1](https://developer.nvidia.com/cuda-90-download-archive)